D.A.N. Jones: Life and work

 Jones did National Service in Hong Kong, then began to work as a reporter on the Oxford Mail.

-His first novel, Never Had It So Good, was published in 1958 and the second, Parade in Pairs (based upon A Midsummer Night's Dream) in 1963, both published by Jonathan Cape.
+His first novel, Never Had It So Good, was published in 1958 and the second, Parade in Pairs (based upon Shakespeare's A Midsummer Night's Dream) in 1963, both published by Jonathan Cape.
 Both books were said to have been admired by Angus Wilson.

-Between novels, he married Lesley Ann Sillitoe and together they taught for a time in Nigeria, and started a family.
+Between novels, Jones married Lesley Ann Sillitoe and together they taught for a time in Nigeria, and started a family.
 They had met on a CND march.
 There were four children, but the marriage ended in 1988.

 Jones began writing for Tribune and the New Statesman, often as "Trooper Jones", helped by the then literary editor, Karl Miller.
 In 1965, Miller also took him to the BBC journal, The Listener, where Jones reviewed books and theatre, and wrote a regular column, staying with the journal for 20 years.

-In 1968, he was appointed editor of The Black Dwarf, but was ousted from that position prior to the first edition, through objections from other contributors.
+In 1968, he was appointed editor of The Black Dwarf newspaper, but was ousted from that position prior to the first edition, through objections from other contributors.

 Jones served for a time as a Labour councillor for Tulse Hill, Lambeth, in the same period (early 1970s) as John Major and Ken Livingstone.
-He was a lifelong socialist, and campaigner for nuclear disarmament.
+Jones was a lifelong socialist, and campaigner for nuclear disarmament.

-In 1975 he was invited, but ultimately refused, to help write the autobiography of Michael X.
+In 1975, he was invited, but ultimately refused, to help write the autobiography of Michael X.

-Other oddities saw him interviewing Robert Maxwell, owner of the Mirror Newspaper Group, on television, shortly before Maxwell's death by drowning, and being invited to meet Saddam Hussein in Iraq for a "writer's conference", where he was to lay a wreath for the Unknown Soldier "on Britain's behalf".
+Other oddities saw Jones interviewing Robert Maxwell, owner of the Mirror Newspaper Group, on television, shortly before Maxwell's death by drowning, and being invited to meet Saddam Hussein in Iraq for a "writer's conference", where he was to lay a wreath for the Unknown Soldier "on Britain's behalf".
 Jones was presented with a watch by Saddam featuring Saddam's face.

-In the 1960s and 1970s, Jones became a "significant voice in the London literary journalism", described at his death as being "among the outstanding British intellectual journalists of the past 40 years" until a series of strokes, and mental health issues, lead to an early retirement, first to the Sussex coast, and then to Woodstock, Oxon.
+In the 1960s and 1970s, Jones became a "significant voice in the London literary journalism", described at his death as being "among the outstanding British intellectual journalists of the past 40 years" until a series of strokes, and mental health issues, led to an early retirement, first to the Sussex coast, and then to Woodstock, Oxon.

 He died in a house fire in Woodstock in November 2002.